Make-School-Courses/WEB-1.0-Web-Foundations/README.md

 1. Write valid and semantic HTML
   - Use Attributes
   - Use Semantic HTML
+  - separation of concerns HTML/CSS/JS
+  - HTML syntax
+  - HTML tree structure
+    - Parents, children, ancestors, descendants, and siblings
 1. Apply CSS styles to control the appearance of your web applications
   - Use CSS Selectors
   - Use Flex Box
   - Use Grid
+  - Use Typographical styles
+  - Box Model
 1. Use JavaScript to create dynamic content and handle user interactions in your web applications
   - Use Variables
   - Use Functions
   - Use Event Listeners to handle user interaction
+  - JS and the DOM
+    - Selecting elements
+    - Creating elements
+    - Styling elements with JS

 ## Assignments/Projects

-1. Create a web page with HTML and CSS.
+1. Create a web page with HTML and CSS (We Sell Shoes)
   - HTML
     - HTML Syntax and Structure
     - Semantic HTML